Spirit Figures (Dance for the Earth)

 Four Dance Construction Company dancers toured with Maida to Brazil to participate with international artists, OMAMA Projeto, and to collaborate with local Brazilian dancers in the first ever United Nation’s Earth Summit (Eco ’92).
 We were in Brazil more than five weeks.
 Our first weeks were in Brasilia, capital city of Brazil, where we taught dance in connection to the environment with elementary school children and performed often on the mall (lawn area) near the buildings housing government officials.
 Our activities continued with OMAME Projecto in Rio de Janeiro.

 In Spirit Figures, each dancer carries and performs with a unique physical “spirit figure” as a partner – Totem to the Gods.
-In the USA, the spirit figure started with a healthy sized tree limb with a large plastic, inflated head, and other trash (old fabric, bottles, cans, other junk), items that cause harm and destruction to planet earth’s oceans and all life.
+In the USA, the spirit figure started with a healthy sized tree limb/branch, then added a large plastic, inflated head, and other trash (old fabric, bottles, cans, other junk), items that cause harm and destruction to planet earth’s oceans and all life.

-In Brasilia, a brilliant Brazilian visual artist (TBD) created the “spirit figures” props/characters like sea creatures using foam rubber and other available materials that were more appropriate for representing discarded/trash in Brazil.
+In the USA, Spirit Figures “props” were constructed from tree branches and plastic.
+In Brasilia, Marcos Correa, Brazilian visual artist created the “spirit figures” props/characters like sea creatures using foam rubber and other available materials that were more appropriate for representing discarded/trash in Brazil.
 Since there were no trees of any height in Brasilia, where the reconstruction occurred, bamboo poles (abundant in Brasilia) were used instead of tree limbs as the basic spirit figure (partner) to be manipulated by each dancer.
+In Brasilia bamboo replaced tree limbs and and rubber remnants created sea creatures and other Brazilian characters with recycled materials for the ritual of celebration by the dancers….Totems ritual for the earth.”
 Dancers performed together this beautiful and somewhat awkward ritual with their new redesigned Brazilian “spirit figure” partner.

 Artists and Collaborators